Bond raises $15 million to bring last-mile deliveries and nano distribution centers to online retailers

 At its core, Bond promises to help online retailers ensure better customer service after a purchase has been made.
 Companies typically have limited control over the customer experience once a product has been dispatched, which is something that Bond hopes to change.

-“Last-mile delivery is like satisfaction death valley,” said Bond cofounder and CEO Asaf Hachmon.
+“Last-mile delivery is like satisfaction Death Valley,” said Bond cofounder and CEO Asaf Hachmon.
 “Online brands spend tons of money on ensuring consumers have the absolute best user experience while on their website, yet are forced to entrust couriers to deliver products with that same level of care and attention — and all too often they don’t.
 We learned that firsthand at Shookit, and it’s why we created Bond.”

 Nabbing a major Silicon Valley investor like Lightspeed Venture Partners is a notable milestone for Bond.
 Lightspeed has previously invested in such ecommerce startups as Bonobos, which was acquired by Walmart in 2017, and lending startup Affirm, which was cofounded by PayPal co-creator Max Levchin.

 “We’re investors in many ‘web native’ and direct-to-consumer brands and came to know their challenges up close,” added Lightspeed Venture Partners’ Tal Morgenstern.
 “One of the biggest challenges these brands are facing is last-mile delivery.
 Customer experience is very much at the core of these brands, but this important touch point with the end user in the real world is often handled by third parties and can be destructive if handled poorly.
-With Bond, brands can tailor the customer experience and extend their reach to the very doorstep of every customer.
-So we’re excited to see different brands leveraging these new capabilities in creative ways to delight their users and drive growth.”
+With Bond, brands can tailor the customer experience and extend their reach to the very doorstep of every customer.”